 In the Northeast, you don’t have to go that far before you run into history.
 And the Northeast is full of historic sites that celebrate Black stories and culture.

-The current Amistad, which sails up and down the Long Island Sound between New Haven, Bridgeport and New London, is a replica of the original Spanish schooner La Amistad where the 1839 uprising took place.
+The Amistad, which sails up and down the Long Island Sound between New Haven, Bridgeport and New London, Connecticut, is a replica of the original Spanish schooner La Amistad where the 1839 uprising took place.
 In the winter months, you can find it docked on the wharf at the Mystic Seaport Museum.
 The floating classroom outlines the slave rebellion, the landmark Supreme Court case that followed and the history of the civil rights movement from 1841 to the present.

-After spending about a decade in Ontario, Canada, former slave turned American abolitionist Harriet Tubman moved back to the U.S. and settled in Auburn, N.Y., with her family.
+After spending about a decade in Ontario, Canada, former slave turned American abolitionist Harriet Tubman moved back to the U.S. and settled in Auburn, New York, with her family.
 The Harriet Tubman National Historical Park consists of Harriet Tubman’s home, the Harriet Tubman Visitor Center, the Tubman Home for the Aged and the Thompson Memorial African Methodist Episcopal Zion Church.

 After your visit, consider a stroll through historic buildings on the museum’s Boston Black Heritage Trail.
 The trail is a walking tour of pre-Civil War sites important to Beacon Hill’s free African American community.
 On this free guided or self-guided walking tour, you can visit sites like the Charles Street Meeting House, the George Middleton House, the Abiel Smith School and more.

 Author and civil rights activist W.E.B.
 Du Bois’s familial and childhood home is memorialized at the W.E.B.
-Du Bois National Historic Site in Great Barrington, Mass.
+Du Bois National Historic Site in Great Barrington, Massachusetts.
 Though the home is no longer standing, the 5-acre site offers a self-guided interpretive trail, a commemorative boulder and the original foundations of the house.
 You can also take the self-guided Great Barrington Walking Tour, which identifies sites around Great Barrington that were important or influential to W.E.B.
 Du Bois.

 Founded in 1976, the African American Museum in Philadelphia was the first museum built by a major U.S. city dedicated to the life and work of African Americans.
 The museum tracks the art, culture and history of African Americans from the pre-Colonial era to the present day.
 The exhibits are constantly being rotated and updated, so it’s a great museum for multiple visits.
 The museum focuses both on local history and the wider scope of the Black experience in America.